Restoring metrological quantum advantage of measurement precision in noisy scenario: Conclusion

 \section{Conclusion}

 It was familiar from previous studies that in absence of noise, one can overcome the shot-noise limit by using a maximally entangled initial state instead of the uncorrelated ones.
-But this quantum advantage can be lost if we apply a noise to the system, say a dephasing one.
-In this paper, we emphasized that the benefit of using maximally entangled probes in quantum metrology, which disappears for frequency estimation in a noisy case, can be restored in presence of a transverse field and/or two-qubit interactions, like the Ising one, incorporated in the system particles.
+But this quantum advantage can be lost if we apply a noise to the system, say a local uncorrelated dephasing one.
+In this paper, we emphasized that the benefit of using maximally entangled probes in quantum metrology, which disappears for frequency estimation in a noisy case, can be restored in presence of two-qubit interactions, like the Ising one, with or without a transverse field, incorporated in the system particles.
+We note that there were instances, e.g. where frequency estimation in presence of a transverse field was considered and quantum advantage was not restored.

 The absence of advantage in using maximally entangled probes was previously reported for estimation of frequency in presence of dephasing noise.
-We found that the inclusion of field or interaction terms or both can resurrect the advantage, while still estimating the frequency and while still being acted on by the dephasing noise.
+We found that the inclusion of field or interaction terms or both can resurrect the advantage, while still estimating the frequency and while still being acted on by the same dephasing noise.

-We subsequently considered the estimation of the field and interaction strengths, for different system Hamiltonians, and found that while the maximally entangled probe can provide advantage in certain situations, there are also instances where the same advantage is absent.
+We subsequently considered the estimation of the field and interaction strengths, for different system Hamiltonians, and found that while the maximally entangled probe can provide advantage in certain situations, there are also instances where optimal uncorrelated probes prove to be beneficial than maximally entangled ones.

 Finally, we investigated the role of the amount of entanglement of the probe states in quantum parameter estimation.
-We found that while a monotonic behaviour of the uncertainty of estimation with respect to initial entanglement in the probes is present in some cases, non-monotonic behaviour also crops up in other instances.
+We found that while a monotonically decreasing behavior of the uncertainty of estimation with respect to initial entanglement in the probes is present in some cases, a constant behavior also crops up in other instances.

 \acknowledgements We acknowledge computations performed using Armadillo~\cite{Sanderson,Sanderson1}, NLOPT~\cite{NLOPT} ( ISRES~\cite{Runarsson}) and QIClib~\cite{QIClib} on the cluster computing facility of the Harish-Chandra Research Institute, India.
 We also acknowledge partial support from the Department of Science and Technology, Government of India through the QuEST grant (grant number DST/ICPS/QUST/Theme-3/2019/120).